arodriguezbonmati/Practica-TPRA/README.md

 # Improving ecommerce platform.
-Improved the second project which consisted on creating an ecommerce platform with Java.
+Improved the project which consisted on creating an ecommerce platform with Java.

+# Important:

++ To run the project in the console download the file named PracticaTPRA.
++ To run the project with graphic interfaces download the file named PracticaTPRA-Interfaces

 # How to start: